 WA, Perth, South Eastern Suburbs

-Carey has an open enrolment policy, creating a beautifully diverse community with a range of nationalities and religions, based on our Christian foundations and values-based philosophy.
+Carey has an open enrolment policy, creating a beautifully diverse community with a range of nationalities and religions, based on our Christian foundations and a value-based philosophy.

 Our values of Courage, Respect, Humility, Integrity and Kindness underpin all that we do, shaping our pastoral care, discipline and our focus on lifelong learning.
 More than 20 years of experience in providing quality education has enabled us to refine our educational delivery and maintain a culture of academic rigour and maximised potential.